knutle/test-stubs/README.md

 ```

 ## Deployment
-Whenever a version tag for a release candidate is pushed, and all tests pass, it will be promoted.
+Whenever a version tag for a release candidate is pushed, and all tests pass, it will be promoted to the next available stable minor, which in turn will trigger the workflow one final time.

 **Version tags need to be fully qualified, (for example v1.1 will be rejected, but v1.1.0 is OK)**